-Unless you really like thongs and push-up bras (and if you do, that's totally OK), then stick to lingerie that you feel both sexy and comfortable in.
-Personally, I like to pair a lightly-lined, underwire-free bra (or no bra at all) with some cheeky panties.
+Stick to lingerie that you feel both sexy and comfortable in.
+Personally, I like to pair a lightly-lined, underwire-free bra (or no bra at all) with some soft panties.

-3. Toss Some Mouthwash In Your Purse Before You Head Out
+4. Toss Some Mouthwash And A ToothBrush In Your Purse Before You Head Out

-Dirty underwear is bad for your vagina — it can make you itchy, or give you a rash or infection — and sometimes going commando just isn't an option.
+Dirty underwear is bad for your vagina — it can make you itchy, or give you a rash or infection — and sometimes going commando just isn't a feasible option.
+Plus, it's generally a good idea to change your undies at least once a day, if not more.
+(And keep in mind that natural fabrics, like cotton or bamboo, tend to be the best options for sensitive skin.)
 So pack a spare pair.
 You may not end up needing a fresh pair of undies, but you definitely won't regret being prepared.